Oldman10000/happy_dogs_home/README.md

 ### 4. Meet the dogs!

 * Pictures and information about our dogs.
-Initially this displays 3 dogs.
-On mobile the visitor initially sees only the photo but when clicking the picture a modal box is opened with the info included.
 There is scope for expansion on this section - this can link to a further page with all of our dogs included but for now is just a showcase.

 ### 5. Why Adopt?